Juan Sebastián Elcano: Elcano under Magellan's leadership

-Ferdinand Magellan was the expedition leader, its captain-general (capitán-general).
-Being Portuguese, he had traveled in his youth through South Asia with the Portuguese army, getting to know those islands, finding safe harbors and places to stay and establishing his mastery of the maritime routes for trade.
-As a result of those experiences, Magellan knew the exact location of the Moluccas islands, then called the "Spice Islands", or at least he made King Charles V believe this.
-He claimed, wrongly, that they were in the Castilian hemisphere, following the Treaty of Tordesillas.
-He was appointed captain-general because he had this information, and this is also the reason he was responsible for planning the expedition's route to the East Indies.
-The relationship between Magellan and Elcano quickly became strained, precisely because Magellan did not want to show anyone the route and did not want to reveal exactly where the Moluccas were.
-Magellan condemned Elcano in San Julian (Patagonia) for his participation in the San Julian revolt.
+Ferdinand Magellan was the expedition leader, though he was not a Spaniard but a Portuguese.
+He had traveled in his youth through South Asia with the Portuguese army, gaining invaluable knowledge of the islands and maritime trade routes.
+He claimed to know the exact location of the Moluccas, the fabulous Spice Islands, and told the Spanish King Charles V that they were in the Castilian hemisphere defined by the Treaty of Tordesillas, which would entitle Spain to all their wealth (though in the end this was found to be in error).
+To establish this claim, the expedition was mounted with Magellan as captain-general (capitán-general), and he closely guarded the secret of the Moluccas' location, quickly antagonizing Elcano.
+Magellan condemned Elcano for his participation in the San Julian revolt in Patagonia.

 Elcano confessed his part in the mutinies against Magellan during his interrogation at Valladolid after the circumnavigation, adding that he had not written anything while Magellan was alive because he feared him.
 Magellan had been killed in the Philippines on April 27, 1521, by warriors from the island of Mactan.

-Although the objective set by the king was to open the route to the Spice Islands, when they reached Asia, Magellan began to pursue his personal objectives as a captain.
+Although the objective set by the king was to open the route to the Spice Islands, when they reached Asia, Magellan began to pursue his personal objectives.
 The king had promised to make him governor of those islands in the Castilian hemisphere and that he should enjoy commercial rights to the trade of the two main islands.
-This is probably why the expedition did not sail directly to the Moluccas islands to acquire spices, but further north.
-They also traveled widely in the region, getting involved in the internal conflicts of the resident peoples of the various islands.
+This is probably why the expedition did not sail directly to the Moluccas to acquire spices, but wandered about further north, getting involved in the political conflicts of the local peoples.